mosbth/cimage/README.md

 * Added `htmlentities()` to verbose output.
 * Fixed support for jpeg, not only jpg.
 * Fixed crop whole image by setting crop=0,0,0,0
+* Use negative values for crop width & height to base calulation on original width/height and withdraw selected amount.

 v0.4 (2013-10-08)